Sigmmma/c20/EDITORS.md

     - programas
     - convertir
 # Related pages show up in the page's sidebar.
 You must provide the related
-# pages as full *logical directory paths*, not their URLs.
-A related page link
+# pages as their full logical paths, not their localized URLs.
+A related page
-# will automatically be added in the opposite direction.
+# link will automatically be added in the opposite direction.
-relatedIds:
+related:
-  - h1/tools
+  - /h1/tools
+# If provided, this image will be used in the page's info box (aka "metabox").
+# It also causes this image to be used in previews when pasting the page into
+# social media and Discord.
+The image file should be in the same directory as
+# the page.yml file.
+img: some-image.jpg
+# This caption adds text to the metabox below the image above.
+It should
+# add context to the image or describe anything notable about it.
+Technically
+# optional, but if an image is provided then you should also add a caption.
+caption:
+  en: Image description
+  es: Descripción de la imagen
 ```